dataproofer/suite-template/README.md

 ### myAdvancedTest.js

-A larger test which demonstrates how to make comments appear in the Dataproofer dekstop app.
+A larger test which demonstrates how to make comments appear in the Dataproofer desktop app.

 ## Getting started
 Clone the repository and remove the previous commits from the suite template with `npm run nogit`